Mohammad Al Khateb

 Melissa is the principal lead and coordinator of initiatives for the Employment & Economic Opportunities for Newcomers Action Group, and brings 8 years of dedicated experience to this role.
 In collaboration with service providers, settlement organizations, and employment based agencies, Melissa aids in generating awareness on employment related programs, resources, and labor market information.
 She also leads and facilitates the regional Scarborough Newcomer Council, by working as a group with the LIP to address the complex issues and challenges of newcomers and immigrants.

 Mounir currently leads the TEQ LIP’s Inclusion and Equity Action Group, coordinating cross-sectoral innovative collaborations and programs that build and sustain inclusive communities for new Canadians.
 As a former refugee, Mounir draws on his personal experience and advocates to include the voices and full participation of newcomers in the development of all projects that have a significant impact on their lives.
 His 8 years of experience is backed by his Master of Management, Innovation and Entrepreneurship (MMIE) credentials from the Smith School of Business at Queens University, where he also earned a Bachelor of Arts with distinction in Global Development Studies.

-Nadia applies her extensive academic background in immigration and settlement studies to her present role as the TEQ LIP’s Research Partnership Lead.
-Working alongside the Service Delivery Improvement – Scarborough Newcomer Needs and Trends (SDI-SNNT) project, Nadia coordinates with the TEQ LIP and participating organizations to enhance newcomer services in Scarborough through the pooling and joint analysis of service delivery data.
-Nadia is passionate about evidence-based decision-making in Scarborough’s settlement sector and aims to empower organizations to maximize the utility of their invaluable data through community-based collaboration.
+Nadia applies her extensive background in immigration and settlement studies to her present role as Research Partnership Manager on the Service Delivery Data Hub Project.
+She coordinates with the TEQ LIP and participating organizations to enhance newcomer services in Scarborough through the pooling and joint analysis of organizations’ service delivery data.
+Nadia is passionate about evidence-based decision-making in Scarborough’s settlement sector and aims to empower organizations to maximize the utility of their data.